|The MGA With An Attitude

 The earlier the MGB parts, the easier is the job.
 Any B-series engine can be a bolt-in, with the right combination of parts, when mated to the original MGA 3-synchro gearbox.
 There are a lot of MGA 1800's running around with either 3-main or 5-main engines.
 Just not so many MGA's with 4-synchro gearboxes.

 You need to use the engine rear plate that fits the front of the gearbox.
-To attach a 5-main-bearing engine to the MGA gearbox you use the rear plate (carries the rear seal) and starter motor (inertia starter) from the MGA engine.
-Bore out the center hole to fit the rear rubber seal for the 5-main bearing crankshaft (approximately 4.12" diameter).
+To attach a 5-main-bearing engine to the MGA gearbox you use the rear plate (modified to carry the rear seal) and starter motor (inertia starter) from the MGA engine.
 1965-1967 was a transition period when the first 5-main engines (GB series) were used with a small flywheel while still being mated to the earlier 3-synchro gearbox.
 Also see article on the MGB clutch transplant (optional).

 For 1965 or later MGB engine, use the '65-'67 MGB electric tachometer, as the 5-main-bearing engine does not have a mechanical tach drive.
 The early MGB electric tach has the same face appearance as the MGA and early MGB mechanical tach, except the electric tach says "Smiths" on the face rather than "Jaeger".

-MGA 1500 rear plate with low starter position, modified to accept rear seal for 1800 five main bearing engine.
+MGA 1500 rear plate with low starter position.
+Bore out the center hole from 3.938" diameter to 4.125" diameter to fit the rear rubber seal for the 5-main bearing crankshaft.
 The center hole is bored out to accept the rubber seal.
 Also notice the four tapped holes added for screws to mount the MGB seal retainer.
 I will not speculate about why the factory thought this part was necessary.

 Addendun, Decenber 2011: